-When philosophers discuss prophecy, they are typically interested in prophecies concerning the contingent future, so that will be the focus in the remainder of this article.
+But when philosophers discuss prophecy, they are typically interested in prophecies concerning the contingent future, so that will be the focus in the remainder of this article.
 What special philosophical issues are raised by this kind of prophecy?

 This problem is an especially interesting instance of the more general problem of the compatibility of God’s complete foreknowledge with the existence of future contingent events (for more on this general problem, see the entry on divine foreknowledge and human freedom).
 Whereas the more general question about God’s foreknowledge typically involves just God’s knowledge and the future contingent event, the problem of prophecy involves a third element, namely, the prophecy itself, which becomes a part of the past history of the world as soon as it is made.
 This additional element adds an interesting twist to the general problem, making it more difficult to solve.

 Philosophers have responded to this problem in several different ways.
 One obvious way to respond is simply to claim that there are no future contingent events.
 Different people have taken this approach for different reasons.
 Some are attracted to the idea that every event has a prior sufficient cause (see the entry on causal determinism).
 Others believe that the idea of free choice does not require anything like real contingency or the possibility of doing or intending otherwise (see the entries on compatibilism and free will).
-Still others believe that God's providential control over the world is so thorough and detailed that nothing is left to chance, not even the apparently free choices of human beings (see the views defended by Calvin, Carson, and Feinberg, for instance, and the entry on divine providence).
-So one possible response to the difficulty here is simply to give up one half of the problem by denying that there are any future contingent events.
-To return to our example from the Christian tradition, when Jesus truly prophecies that Peter will deny him three times before the cock crows, there is no philosophical puzzle as long as we do not claim that Peter's denials are contingent events.
+Still others believe that God’s providential control over the world is so thorough and detailed that nothing is left to chance, not even the apparently free choices of human beings (see the views defended in Calvin 1536, Carson 1981, and Feinberg 1986, for instance, and the entry on divine providence).
+So one possible response to the difficulty here is to give up one half of the problem by denying that there are any future contingent events.
+To return to our example from the Christian tradition, when Jesus truly prophecies that Peter will deny him three times before the cock crows, there is no philosophical puzzle as long as we do not claim that Peter’s denials are contingent events.